Pizza cake: Preparation

-The Daily Mirror gave a total of 5,000 calories for a six-layer Boston Pizza pizza cake.
+The Daily Mirror said that a six-layer Boston Pizza pizza cake has a total of 5,000 calories.

 Reception

 Peter Sagal of NPR found the recipe was more complicated than it appeared, writing "It's not exactly (how much you like pizza) × (number of layers)", and that the pizza cake lost the crispiness of the crust.
 He concluded that the recipe was fun to make, and the "obscene amount of cheese" being eaten makes one forget issues with the crust.
 Rosanne Salvatore, writing for the online magazine Bustle, considered the cake worth recommending despite the amount of work and expense required; she concluded "I created a miracle [the pizza cake] with my bare hands".

 April Blake, writing in the Cleveland Free Times, had a more negative view of the recipe.
 She considered it difficult to prepare, lacking crispiness in the crust, and more unhealthy than a regular pizza.